edriveX16/DOTMATRIX/src/doku.md

 # DOT MATRIX
-turns your screen into a 5x7 dot matrix display.
+Turn your Commander X16 screen into a 5x7 dot matrix display.
-And just lets you put some letters on it.

 Two modes are supported:
 20x10 characters, each 32x48 pixel (default mode)